Arnav-Bhola/LaHacks2025/README.md

 2. Go to the project directory

-3. Install frontend and backend dependencies
+3. Install all frontend and backend dependencies

 4. Start the frontend and backend servers